 |1 oz proof||£ 2||99.99%||38.61 x ?? mm|

 The obverse side of the British Queen's Beasts silver coins depicts Jody Clark's official 5th portrait of Her Majesty Queen Elizabeth II.
 The artist's initials J.C appear underneath her majesty's image.
-The same profile of the Queen also appears on the British Silver Lunar coins and British Silver Britannias.
+The same profile of the Queen also appears on the British Silver Lunar coins and British Silver Britannia coins.
 Also engraved on the obverse are her majesty's official name, D. G. Reg.
 F. D. as well as the coin's official face value.
 The background of the obverse side was changed for the 4th coin of the Queen's Beasts Silver Series.
-Whereas it showed a stucco-like background previously, it now shows the new guilloché obverse design.
+Whereas the first three coins showed a stucco-like background, the coins that followed show a guilloché pattern.

 One of the 10 heraldic beasts that stood guard at the coronation ceremony of the Queen is depicted on the reverse side of each Queen's Beasts silver coin.
-The first British Queen's Beasts silver coin was released in March 2016.
+The 1st British Queen's Beasts silver coin was released in March 2016.
 It featured the fearsome crowned Lion of England holding a shield emblazoned with the official Arms of the United Kingdom.
-The second coin that came out in November 2016 displayed the Griffin of Edward III.
+The 2nd coin that came out in November 2016 displayed the Griffin of Edward III.
 The griffin is shown standing on its hind legs and with its wings raised.
 The beast's claws are gripping a shield that bears the insignia of the House of Windsor.
 The 3rd coin of the British Silver Queen's Beast Coin Series was released in March 2017.
 It shows the Red Dragon of Wales clutching a shield in its claws.
 The 4th Queen's Beasts coin was released in September 2017.
 It shows the Unicorn of Scotland leaping over a shield.
 The 5th coin that was issued in February 2018 shows the mighty Black Bull of Clarence on its hind legs rearing above a heraldic shield.
+The 6th coin that was released in September 2018 depicts a falcon that is holding a shield.
+A smaller falcon within an open fetterlock appears on the shield's badge.
+The 7th release of the coin series came out in February 2019 and features the mythical Yale of Beaufort.
+The yale is standing on its rear legs with its front legs raised above an emblazoned shield.
 Jody Clark's initials JC appear again on the reverse underneath each Queen's Beast.
 The name of each beast is engraved on the coins as well along with the coin's weight, silver purity and year of mintage.

 Britain's long history of royal heraldry was the inspiration that led to the creation of the British Queen's Beast coins.
 At Queen Elizabeth II's coronation ceremony at Westminster Abbey in 1953, ten sculptures of heraldic beasts (each one 6 feet tall) stood guard.
 The Canadian Museum of History in Quebec is now the home of these sculptures that had been created by the artist James Woodford.
 That same artist had also created stone replicas of the 10 beasts that can still be seen at the Kew Gardens in the UK.